Biosolverr/ai-escrow/docs/FLOW.md

 Mitigations in this contract:
 - System prompt establishes role before injected content
 - Structured output (single word) limits injection impact
-- 3 independent validators make it harder to fool all three
+- Every validator in the network independently re-fetches and re-asks, so fooling the consensus means fooling each of them, not just the leader
 - Future: wrap web content in XML tags to separate from instructions

 ### Griefing